herzogdemeuron/mastoron/README.md

 ![](https://img.shields.io/badge/Revit-2022-222222)

 > :point_up: Note that this extension is only tested on Revit `2022`, but may as well work on other versions.

+## Docs

+The Mastoron extensions requires Revitron to be installed on your system.
+Check out the Revitron [installation instructions](https://revitron.readthedocs.io/en/latest/get-started.html) to get started quickly.